daevlin/Zero2Auto_homework/README.md

 Before two of the calls to GetProcAddress, this function is called.
 I have a sneaking suspicion that the constant "0xedb88320" is used for something important.
 Googling on the constant "0xedb88320" indicates that it is used for CRC32 hashing.

 There are 2 xrefs to this function at 0x00401660.
-We will look at the second use of it later.
+We will look at the second use of it furher into the analysis.

 ```c
 uint32_t __cdecl fcn.00401660(int32_t arg_8h)